Car Insurance for Older Vehicles: When to Drop Full Coverage

 The Value Threshold: When to Drop Comprehensive & Collision

-The most practical framework for deciding when to drop comprehensive and collision coverage is the 10x rule: if your car's total market value is less than 10 times your annual premium for those coverages, dropping them is likely the smarter financial move.
+The most practical framework for deciding when to drop comprehensive and collision coverage is the 10% rule: if your annual premium for those coverages exceeds 10% of your car's total market value, dropping them is likely the smarter financial move.

-Car Value Annual Comp/Collision Premium 10x Threshold Met?
+Car Value Annual Comp/Collision Premium 10% Threshold Exceeded?
 Recommendation

-Most financial experts recommend dropping collision coverage when your vehicle's market value falls below $4,000–$5,000.
-Here's why that number matters:
+Most financial experts now recommend dropping collision coverage when your vehicle's market value falls below $5,000–$7,500.
+With rising premiums and repair costs in 2025–2026, this threshold has shifted slightly upward from the old $4,000–$5,000 benchmark.
+Here's why the math matters:

 • A $4,000 car with a $1,000 deductible yields a maximum payout of just $3,000.